CAR ACCIDENT LAWYERS CHILD INJURY RIDING SCHOOL BUS

 School Bus Safety Tips for Motorists

-- Every car must stop at least 20 feet from a school bus that is displaying red flashing lights and/or its stop arm is extended when approaching from the rear and from the opposite direction on undivided roads.
+- Every car must stop at least 20 feet from a school bus that is displaying red flashing lights and/or its stop arm is extended.
+This applies when the car is approaching the bus from the rear and from the opposite direction on undivided roads.

 - Red flashing lights on buses indicates students are either entering or exiting the bus.